brianmadden/krawler/README.md

 Release Notes
 =============
+**0.4.3 (2017-11-20)**
+- Added ability to clear crawl queues by RequestId and Age, see `Krawler#removeUrlsByRootPage` and `Krawler#removeUrlsByAge`
+- Added config option to prevent crawler shutdown on empty queues
+- Added new single byte priority field to `KrawlQueueEntry`.
+Queues will always attempt to pop the `lowest` priority entry available.
+Priority can be assigned by overriding the `Krawler#assignQueuePriorty` method.
+- Update dependencies

 **0.4.2 (2017-10-25)**
 - Updated to Kotlin Runtime 1.1.51, kotlinx-coroutines 0.19.2
 - Reworked KrawlUrl class internals to handle spaces in URLs better which should result in